I have enjoyed working in construction management and design for the last 26

 years.
 As a professional civil engineer, buildings are my specialty but lately it has been structural precast for transportation projects.
 In any case we like to see everyone win, including the environment.

 Some recent LEED projects and teams that I've dealt with on a daily basis are:

 - $148M MLK Hospital Revitalization - 5 retrofitted buildings and 3 new

 - $200M new Cedars-Sinai Hospital AHSP tower that expects to be LEED Gold.

 - 1,000,000 sf Federal Building retrofit including seismic upgrade with

-So perhaps few things are as eco-friendly as a good OAC team, and the LEED program does well at putting everyone on the same page in regards to some points.
-Hopefully by obtaining my LEED certification I can communicate better on these points and find new employment where such knowledge and communication is valued.
+benefits no one and creates inefficient recycling.
+Therefore few things are as eco-friendly as a good OAC team, and the LEED program does well at putting everyone on the same page in regards to points and proving that point.